Sagara, Karnataka: Keladi Nayaka Dynasty related

+Ikkeri is a place is of historic importance due to the presence of a temple dedicated to Lord Shiva.
+Which was once invaded by Jihadi islaamic troop, and they destroyed the 16 shouldered (Baahus) ancient Shree Aghoreshwara idol and some other idols.
+After that also not satisfied those terrorists looted the wealth of the temple and forcibly brought the many tonnes weighted golden kalasa also to the mosque of Bhatkal (chinnada palli) after that the mosque of Bhatkal was called as chinnada palli as came to known in history.
+One has to take a diversion at B. H. Road and travel 6 km.

 Nature tourism

 Jog Falls

 Jog Falls is in Sagar taluk and is created by the Sharavathi River.
 It is approximately 30 km by National Highway 69 (NH-206 as per old NH numbering system).
 Jog falls is located 30 km from Sagara and 100 km from Shivamogga.
 It is also known as Gerusoppa Falls or Jogada Gundi in Kannada.
 It is the second-highest plunge waterfall in India.
 The drive from Shimoga to Jog falls is scenic and lush with greenery all around, clouds and mist floating among the green hills is a typical sight.
 July–August is the best time to visit Jog falls.

 Honnemaradu

 Honnemaradu is situated on the banks of the backwaters of the Sharavati river.
 A big water mass extends up to the Chakra dam.
 It is about 35 km from Sagara city towards Jog and 10 km from Talaguppa.
 Indian Institute For Adventure Applications is a training school situated here which uses adventure as a platform for learning.